-With a plethora of diamond engagement ring style, shape and colour combinations, there’s a ring design sure to suit your style.
+With a plethora of diamond engagement ring style, shape and color combinations, there’s a ring design sure to suit your style.

 A diamond engagement ring is a classic symbol of love and commitment, made famous in the 1900s by the iconic De Beers campaign, “A diamond is forever”.
 A diamond is synonymous with the modern concept of an engagement ring, as it truly is a gemstone that lasts forever, a beautiful sentiment for a long lasting partnership.

-Diamonds can come in all shapes and sizes, however there are always a few factors to consider when looking at any diamond, and that is the 4 Cs, cut, clarity, colour and carat weight.
-Whether it be a lip shaped marquise or a beautiful emerald cut, a diamond must have excellent symmetry and optimal colour!
+Diamonds can come in all shapes and sizes, however there are always a few factors to consider when looking at any diamond, and that is the 4 Cs, cut, clarity, color and carat weight.
+Whether it be a lip shaped marquise or a beautiful emerald cut, a diamond must have excellent symmetry and optimal color!

 The science of diamonds